Regulations and Requirements Governing the Doctoral Degree

 Doctoral Degrees Conferred

-Programs leading to the Doctor of Philosophy are offered in many fields in the College of Arts & Sciences, and the Schools of Public Health, Education, Social Welfare, Criminal Justice, Nanosciences and Nanoengineering, and the Nelson A. Rockefeller College of Public Affairs and Policy.
-Interdisciplinary Ph.D. programs are additionally offered in Organizational Studies and Information Science.
+Programs leading to the Doctor of Philosophy are offered in many fields in the College of Arts & Sciences, and the Schools of Public Health, Education, Social Welfare, Criminal Justice, Nanosciences and Nanoengineering, and the colleges of Engineering and Applied Sciences and Nelson A. Rockefeller College of Public Affairs and Policy.
+An interdisciplinary Ph.D. program is additionally offered in Information Science.
 A program leading to the Doctor of Psychology is offered in School Psychology, and a program leading to the Doctor of Public Health is offered in the School of Public Health.

 Each program, including the dissertation, leading to a doctoral degree requires as a minimum three years of full-time study beyond the baccalaureate or the equivalent over a longer period.
 In addition, special requirements for competence in research methodology, foreign languages, and in other research tools ordinarily extend the basic time requirement.